Applications for Polymers

 Wind Turbine Blades

-One such example is turbine blades which are exposed to environmental elements such as high winds.
-For this reason, FRPs can be precisely manufactured with due consideration given to contours, curves and aerodynamics.
+One such example is turbine blades, which are exposed to environmental elements such as high winds.
+For this reason, FRPs can be precisely manufactured with careful consideration of contours, curves, and aerodynamics.
 This improves electrical generation and reduces resistance.

 Utilities

-The utilities sector is shifting its focus towards the use of FRPs to replace old school materials such as steel, wood or concrete in new and/or retrofit projects for structural applications such as cross-arms, poles and towers.
-Properties such as resistance to environmental factors, durability, tensile strength and sustainability are driving growth for FRPs.
+The utilities sector is shifting its focus towards using FRPs to replace traditional materials such as steel, wood, or concrete in new and/or retrofit projects for structural applications such as cross-arms, poles, and towers.
+Properties such as resistance to environmental factors, durability, tensile strength, and sustainability are driving growth for FRPs.

-FRPs ─ because of attributes such as low weight, high strength and flexibility ─ are used to fashion horizontal axes for wind turbines.
-Such properties are required for applications that need to resist wind, rain, and offshore placement as well as chance encounters with birds.
+FRPs ─ because of attributes such as low weight, high strength, and flexibility ─ are used to fashion horizontal axes for wind turbines.
+Such properties are required for applications that must withstand wind, rain, and offshore placement, as well as chance encounters with birds.

-In comparison to other composites in the field, fiberglass holds strong and is less likely to snap under impact.
+Compared with other composites in the field, fiberglass is strong and less likely to snap under impact.

-In fact, in its 2020 report, market analysts Lucintel projected that despite an economic downturn in 2020 due to the global pandemic, the global utility pole market is expected to see an uptick in demand in 2021 to reach an estimated $53.3 billion by 2025.
+In its 2020 report, market analyst Lucintel projected that, despite a 2020 economic downturn due to the global pandemic, the global utility pole market would see an uptick in demand in 2021, reaching an estimated $53.3 billion by 2025.
 From 2020 to 2025, the compound annual growth rate (CAGR) is pegged at 3% to 5%.

 Industrial Equipment